chetanhere/engineering-2.0/automation-testing-getting-started/README.md

 - Willingness to learn and to go extra mile (this course need dedicated 4 hours a day for 6-9 months).
 - Practical programming is required.
 Should have one basic configuration laptop/PC or should have access on Laboratory/Library computers.
 - Basic level knowledge of Programming Concepts and programming experiennce of atleast one programming language.
+- Good understanding of Java and OOPS concepts
+- Java SDK and Eclipse should be installed

 This curriculum is a collection of YouTube Videos, MOOC courses, Web Articles, Code Practices, and Few Text Books.
 Please follow it as per your ease.
 Students takes 6-9 months in completing this curriculum.
 There is no such rule on time, please follow your own speed.
 Taking extra time is no problem.